treder/MVPA-Light/README.md

 #### Hyperparameter

 The hyperparameter for each classifier can be controlled using the `cfg.param` field before calling any of the above functions.
 To this end, initialise the field using `cfg.param = []`.
-Then, add the desired parameters, e.g. `cfg.param.lambda = 1` for setting the regularisation parameter or `cfg.param.kernel = 'polynomial'` for defining the kernel in SVM.
+Then, add the desired parameters, e.g. `cfg.param.lambda = 0.5` for setting the regularisation parameter or `cfg.param.kernel = 'polynomial'` for defining the kernel in SVM.
 The hyperparameters for each classifier are specified in the documentation for each train_ function in the folder [`classifier`](classifier/).

 #### Classifier performance metrics

 Classifier output comes in form of decision values (=distances to the hyperplane for linear methods) or directly in form of class labels.
 However,  one is often only interested in a performance metric that summarises how well the classifier discriminates between the classes.
 The following metrics can be calculated by the function [`mv_calculate_performance`](utils/mv_calculate_performance.m):

-* `acc`: Classification accuracy, representing the fraction correctly predicted class labels.
+* `accuracy` (can be abbreviated as `acc`): Classification accuracy, representing the fraction correctly predicted class labels.
 * `auc`: Area under the ROC curve.
 An alternative to classification accuracy that is more robust to imbalanced classes and independent of changes to the classifier threshold.
 * `dval`: Average decision value for each class.
 * `tval`: t-test statistic, calculated by comparing the sets of decision values for two classes.
 Can be useful for a subsequent second-level analysis across subjects.